 For more information about constraints and degrees of freedom, see Driveline Degrees of Freedom.

-Note: You must ensure that whatever initial conditions you impose on the Inertia and Mass blocks in your driveline are consistent with all of the driveline's constraints and motion sources.
+Note: Ensure that whatever initial conditions you impose on the Inertia and Mass blocks in your driveline are consistent with all of the driveline's constraints and motion sources.
 If an inconsistency occurs, Simscape Driveline simulation stops with an error at model initialization.

 A simple gear has two ports and imposes one constraint between them, leaving one independent DoF.
 Once one port is connected to a driveshaft, the motion of the other port's driveshaft is determined.